YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - About.md

 ### Style Guide (Brand Book)
 - [Style Guide / Brand Book](Template - Style Guide.md)
-- A Style Guide also can be known as a brand book is something useful for the creators to establish prior to working on a project
+- A Style Guide, also can be known as a brand book, is something useful for the creators to establish before working on a project
-- This may be something that is not shared with the end user or maybe some parts are shared
+- This Guide may be something that is not shared with the end user, or maybe some parts are shared

 ### Any Other Credits

-### Liscence
+### License

-- How is code liscenced to users
+- How is code licensed to users
-- Any acknowledgements to other liscene products/
+- Any acknowledgments to other license products

 ### Other Apps/Tool by Creator